hdtodd/WS_433/doc/WWW_433-Install.md

     *  Make the PHP code your new home page: `sudo cp WeatherGraph.php index.php`
 9. Now connect to that server with a browser and you should see the graphical display of your weather history.

+The second PHP program, `TP-merge.php`, demonstrates how readings from two different sensors might be integrated into one graphical web page.
+That code would require similar editing of the sensorIDs and field values.
+Because it creates a temporary database table, the ownership of `/var/database/` and `/var/database/Weather.db` must be set to `www-data`, which the `make install` command does for you.
+(Modify that ownership if you've change your `apache2` settings.)

 ## Existing Web Sites

 If you already have a functioning web site, you likely want to add the weather graph as a new page rather than use it to replace your existing site.